 Sponsored by Peter Lyman

-Internationally known soloists, the Festival Singers and the Bach Children's Chorus in residence at Nazareth College.
-Soloists are soprano Rebakah Camm; Los Angeles, San Francisco and Spoleto, Italy opera roles; Bach and Handel contralto Kirsten Solleck, and the return of Metropolitan Opera soloist's tenor Douglas Ahlstedt and bass Dean Peterson.
+Internationally known soloists, the Festival Sngers and the Bach Children's Chorus.
+Soloists are soprano Rebekah Camm; Los Angeles, San Francisco and Spoleto, Italy opera roles; Bach and Handel contralto Kirsten Solleck, and the return of Metropolitan Opera soloist's tenor Douglas Ahlstedt and bass Dean Peterson.

 Stellar soloists from the Eastman School of Music Artists Faculty.
 Flutist Bonita Boyd in music by C.P.E.
 Bach, Rochester Philharmonic principal harpist Grace Wong joins Boyd in the Finale of Mozart's Concerto for Flute and Harp.
 Classical guitarist Nicolas Goluses will join Boyd in the Rochester premier of Piazzolla's Concerto for Guitar and Bandoneon, arranged for "Guitar and Flute".

-The Concentus Women's Chorus, Director, Gwendolyn Gassler, will celebrate their 10th anniversary with some of their favorite selections.
-The Bach Children's Chorus in residence at Nazareth College, Director, Karla Krogsted, will be featured in music by Purcell, Schubert, Mahler, and more. the combined choruses will sing the delightful Vienna Life by Johann Strauss, Jr.
+The Concentus Woomen's Chorus, Director, Gwendolyn Gassler, will celebrate their 10th anniversary with some of their favorite selections.
+The Bach Children's Chorus, Director, Karla Krogsted, will be featured iin music by Purcell, Schubert, Mahler, and more. the combinedchoruses will sing the delightful Vienna Life by Johann Strauss, Jr.

 Barry Snyder, a triple prize winner in the Van Cliburn International Piano Competition in 1966, and Eastman Artist Faculty member, will play the lead piano in Mozart's Concerto for Three Pianos'.
 Pianist and Co-Director of the Skaneateles Festival, Elinor Freer, and Russian born pianist and chamber musician, Rose Grace, will play the second and third pianos.
 Thomas Lehman, expressive baritone from the Eastman School of Music, will sing several arias.
 This program opens with Mozart's Symphony No. 32.